Rad Power Bikes' new RadRhino models deliver more power, on or off-road

 Pick your power

-The 250w model is a more straightforward option as, although it features a twist-and-go throttle, which makes your bike seem more like a scooter, there’s no requirement to register it (in the UK, at least – rules will vary depending on your country and region) and you don't need to have additional insurance or a driving licence.
+The 250w model is a more straightforward option as, although it features a twist power assist, which gives you more assistance like a scooter, there’s no requirement to register it (in the UK, at least – rules will vary depending on your country and region) and you don't need to have additional insurance or a driving licence.
 Rad Power Bikes reckons it’s good for a range of 40-72km on a charge.

 Meanwhile, the 750w model is capable of similar range and can get up to 25kph.
 However, depending on where you’re going to be riding it, the e-bike might require L1e-A (powered cycle) registration.
 You’ll also need liability insurance and a driving licence.
 Again though, the specifics will depend on your location.